 Commonwealth Director of Public Prosecutions, prosecutes alleged offences against Commonwealth law including the offences of slavery, sexual servitude and trafficking:

-Department of Education, Employment and Workplace Relations, a Commonwealth Department, providing education and workplace training.
+Department of Education and Training, a Commonwealth Department, providing education and training.

-Department of Immigration and Citizenship, administers the Witness Protection (Trafficking) Visa Program.
+Department of Immigration and Border Protection, administers the Human Trafficking Visa Framework.

 Fair Work Ombudsman, an independent statutory office to promote harmonious, productive and cooperative workplace relations and ensuring compliance with Commonwealth workplace laws

-Australian Government Office for Women (Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA)), administers the Support for Victims of People Trafficking Program and has contracted the Australian Red Cross to provide case management services.
+Department of Social Services, administers the Support for Victims of People Trafficking Program and has contracted the Australian Red Cross to provide case management services.

 United Nations Office of Drugs and Crime, the work that UNODC does to combat human trafficking is underpinned by the UN Trafficking Protocol.

 The International Labour Organisation Special Action Program on Forced Labour, promotes networking and information exchange on the disturbing facts and features of modern forced labour and the action being taken to wipe it out.